nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a client : `addclient`

-Allows you to add a client to the application.
+Allows you to add a client to SalesNote.

 Note that the application maintains a list of unique individuals!
 In this case two individuals are **considered equal if they have the same name**.
 Two individuals having the exact same name is quite the rare occurrence, and so we felt